Besufekad-HAZ/Leaderboard-APIs/README.md

 A website for organizing daily activities

 ["The-leaderboard"] :- is a website that displays scores submitted by different players.
 It also allows you to submit your score.
-All data is preserved thanks to the external Leaderboard API service.
+All data is preserved thanks to the external Leaderboard API service(using Notion).

 ## 🛠 Built With <a name="built-with">HTML,CSS and Javascript</a>